30+ Top Moving & Packing Tips: A Stress-Free Move Checklist

 Before moving large furniture, measure doorways, hallways, and staircases in both your old and new homes.
 Also, measure the dimensions of your large items.
 This crucial step will help you determine if your oversized sofa or antique armoire will fit through tight spaces, potentially saving you from damage or the need for last-minute disassembly.
 Knowing these measurements can also help you plan furniture placement in your new home.
 These tips for packing and moving prevent costly surprises.

-Think ahead about Unpacking
+Think Ahead About Unpacking

 While you're still in the packing phase, think about how you'll unpack.
 This foresight is a valuable part of packing tips for moving.
 Label boxes not just with their contents and destination room, but also with a priority level (e.g., "Open First," "Essentials," "Low Priority").
 This will help you tackle the most important items first when you arrive at your new home, making the settling-in process more organized and less overwhelming.
-Good moving company packing tips often emphasize this forward-thinking approach.

 Learn more: How Much Does It Cost On Average To Move A House (3 Bedroom)